MPRE Test Conditions

 Use of a Reader as an Accommodation

-Readers must read verbatim and are not permitted to paraphrase, interpret, define words, or otherwise vary from the text.
+Readers (to be provided by Pearson VUE) must read verbatim and are not permitted to paraphrase, interpret, define words, or otherwise vary from the text.
 Upon request of the candidate, the reader may do the following: spell words, reread all or part of a text or question, scan for particular words or phrases, read the text in a specific order, and identify the type and location of punctuation marks.

 Use of a Recorder/Scribe as an Accommodation